Case IQ Knowledge Base

 You can save a file from Case IQ to your device by downloading it.
 You can download all file types except URLs.

-1. On the Files page in the Files grid.
+1. The Files page in the Files grid.
 Hover over the rightmost cell in a row to see the “…” (ellipses) button.
 Click the “…” (ellipses) button to see the download option.

-2. On a file's page.
+2. A file's page.
 Click the download icon.

 Preview a File